Long grazing platters, a luxuriously bountiful counter to the restriction of diet culture, are one of the hottest food trends of recent years.

 When I was a kid, my mother always served a vegetable platter at every party.
 There, on the table between a birthday cake and the birthday-girl or boy’s favorite dish, always sat in a strangely out-of-place crystal serving tray with portioned dividers separating the coarse carrot sticks, stringy celery, and canned black olives.
 Although I’ve come a long way from serving this appetizer at my own parties, I love that I can take this American classic and reimagine it in a way that celebrates homegrown, organic, and heirloom vegetables.

 Be sure that you have enough.
 Well, more than enough.
 To achieve a visually appealing and enticing garden food platter you’ll need to bulk up.
 If your own garden harvest is a little light, mix it up with store-bought veggies, or edible but traditionally-not-eaten parts of vegetable plants for extra bulk and WOW.

 Start with a good foundation

-Start with a oversized board or base If you don’t have a good-looking board handy, don’t worry, just pick up some marble printed contact paper and use it to cover an ordinary piece of cardboard, styrofoam, or plywood.
-This is my go-to, since it makes clean up a breeze!
+Start with an oversized board or base If you don’t have a good-looking board handy, don’t worry, just pick up some marble printed contact paper and use it to cover an ordinary piece of cardboard, styrofoam, or plywood.
+This is my go-to, since it makes cleaning up a breeze!

 Create a Mix of Heights